dvklopfenstein/goatools_simulation/README_prep.md

 and in fact, are not significant (**shown in rose**).

 Upon doing multiple-test correction, almost no corrected P-values are found to be significant.
-These are shown in green, but appear to be a horizontal line located at or close to zero.
+These are shown in green, but appear to be a horizontal lines located at or close to zero.
-This shows that multiple-test correction works in this case: all P-values are randomly generated no P-values are significant.
+This shows that multiple-test correction works when all P-values are randomly generated no P-values are actually significant.

-Also notice that as the size of P-values in a single simulation increases, the median value more closely approaches the
-0.05 alpha-level and the variation of the random P-values becomes much smaller.
+Also notice that as the size of P-values in a single simulation increases, the median value of the uncorrected P-values more closely approaches the 0.05 alpha-level and the variation of the random P-values becomes much smaller.

 **Conclusion**: Multiple testing correctly reduces the P-values found to be significant to be 0.0 or almost 0.0